|

 This first Quick Links post focuses on photographer's rights.

-from two agents from the FBI Joint Terrorism Task Force after a photoshoot at the Port of Los Angeles.
+A Los Angeles photographer recently received a suprise visit from two agents from the FBI Joint Terrorism Task Force after a photoshoot at the Port of Los Angeles.
+From the original post:

 They informed me that most of their job lately has been following up with photographers who take photos in the port complex.
 They also informed me that they try their best to inform private security guards how to deal with confrontations with photographers, and that most of the guards have a bit of a skewed view on what's legal (oh my god this is true), and they're trying to correct that.
 They have had to correct guards who have insisted that photos be erased, or worse, have confiscated equipment in the name of homeland security.